achilles-mantel/achilles-mantel.github.io/memory-bank/systemPatterns.md

 4. **Local Storage**: User calculation history is stored in the browser's local storage to enable persistence without requiring user accounts.
 5. **Error Handling**: Comprehensive error handling is implemented for browser APIs and edge cases.
 6. **Dependency Management**: Careful attention to avoid circular dependencies between modules.
+7. **Feature Separation**: New features are implemented in separate directories with their own modules to maintain clean architecture.
+8. **Sound Integration**: Sound effects are implemented to enhance user engagement, with controls to enable/disable them.
+9. **Responsive Design**: All features are designed to work on various devices including phones and tablets.

 ## Design Patterns
 1. **Module Pattern**: Each component is encapsulated in its own class to avoid polluting the global namespace.